Nigella Lawson: Assistants' fraud trial

-On 27 November 2013, a trial of the former couple's two personal assistants, Italian-born sisters began in R v Grillo and Grillo.
-The Grillos were accused of fraudulently using the credit cards of Saatchi's private company.
+On November 2013, a trial of the former couple's two personal assistants, sisters began in R v Grillo and Grillo.
+The Grillos were accused of allegedly misusing the credit cards of Saatchi's private company.
 During court proceedings in early December, the sisters claimed that Lawson had permitted their use of the credit cards in exchange for their silence regarding her drug use.
 Questions regarding Lawson's drug use were allowed by the judge as part of the sisters' "bad character" defence.
 Lawson admitted to taking cocaine and cannabis but denied she had been addicted, stating, "I found it made an intolerable situation tolerable."
 On 20 December 2013, the two sisters were acquitted.
 Scotland Yard said that Lawson would not be investigated over the drug allegations.

 Charles Saatchi was alleged to have started a smear campaign against Lawson in the British media through PR man Richard Hillgrove before the trial was over.
 Lawson's lawyers demanded that Hillgrove remove comments about her from his blog.
 Lawson said in court that ending her marriage to Saatchi had created intolerable conditions for herself and her family, describing Saatchi as "a brilliant but brutal man".

 Lawson maintained she was "totally cannabis, cocaine, any drug, free" after the divorce.

 On 30 March 2014, Lawson was not permitted to board a flight from London to Los Angeles.
 The US Department of Homeland Security explained that foreigners who had admitted drug taking were deemed "inadmissible".
 However, US authorities invited her to apply for a visa shortly afterwards, and she was granted a "waiver of inadmissibility" allowing her to travel to the US.